-ESTABLISHING THE REGIONAL COURT OF LABOR RELATIONS (RCLR) UNDER THE SUPERVISION OF THE SUPREME COURT, THEREBY ABOLISHING THE NATIONAL LABOR RELATIONS COMMISSION (NLRC)
+1 AN ACT 2 ESTABLISHING THE REGIONAL COURT OF LABOR RELATIONS (RCLR) UNDER THE

+SUPERVISION OF THE SUPREME COURT, THEREBY ABOLISHING THE NATIONAL LABOR RELATIONS COMMISSION (NLRC)

-Be it enacted by the Senate and the House of Representatives in Congress assembled:
+Be it enacted by the Senate and House of Representatives of the Philippines in Congress assembled:

 SECTION 1.
-Establishing the Regional Court of Labor Relations; Abolishing the National Labor Relations Commission - There is hereby established the Regional Court of Labor Relations (RCLR) under the supervision of the Supreme Court, thereby abolishing the National Labor Relations Commission (NLRC).
-All unexpended funds, properties, equipment and records of the Commission, and such of its personnel as may be necessary, are hereby transferred to the Regional Labor Relations Court under the administrative and fiscal supervision of the Supreme Court.
+Establishing the Regional Court of Labor Relations; Abolishing the National Labor Relations Commission. - There is hereby established the Regional Court of Labor Relations (RCLR) under the supervision of the Supreme Court, thereby abolishing the National Labor Relations Commission (NLRC).
+All unexpended funds, properties, equipment and records of the Commission and such of its personnel as may be necessary, are hereby transferred to the Regional Labor Relations Court, under the administrative and fiscal supervision of the